-Issue/Design Element: Essential Facilities Requirement: 2013 Residential Design Codes Clause 5.4.5 C5.1 & 6.4.6 C6.1 Storerooms - 1.5 metre dimension Applicant's Proposal: 1.2 metre dimension (variation of 0.3 metres) Design Principles: Summary of Applicant's P6/P5 External location of storeroom, rubbish collection/bin areas, and clothes drying areas where these are: Convenient for residents; Rubbish collection areas which can be accessed by service vehicles; Screened from view; and Able to be secured and managed.
-Nil provided.
-Justification: Officer Technical Comment: The proposed addition of seven storerooms for the existing multiple dwelling improves the amenity of the dwellings in the existing heritage building.
+Issue/Design Element: Essential Facilities Requirement: 2013 Residential Design Codes Clause 5.4.5 C5.1 & 6.4.6 C6.1 Storerooms - 1.5 metre dimension Applicant's Proposal: 1.2 metre dimension (variation of 0.3 metres) Design Principles: Summary of Applicant's P6/P5 External location of storeroom, rubbish collection/bin areas, and clothes drying areas where these are: Justification: T1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Officer Technical Comment: The proposed addition of seven storerooms for the existing multiple dwelling improves the amenity of the dwellings in the existing heritage building.
 As all the proposed storerooms comply in size and storage area the variation of 0.2 metres in dimension will not be detrimental to the effective use of these spaces and therefore this variation is supported.

-Issue/Design Element: Street Walls and Fences Requirement: Policy No. 7.2.1 - Residential Design Elements SADC 13 Maximum Height of Fence (Piers) - 2 metres Width of Piers - 0.355 metres Applicant's Proposal: Maximum Height of Fence - 2.7 metres (Gatehouse) (variation of 0.7 metres) Design Principles: Width of Piers - 0.7 metres (variation of 0.345 metres) SPC 13 (i) Street walls and fences are to be designed so that: Buildings, especially their entrances, are clearly visible from the primary street; A clear line of demarcation is provided between the street and development; They are in keeping with the desired streetscape; and Provide adequate sightlines at vehicle access points.
-Summary of Applicant's Justification:
+Issue/Design Element: Street Walls and Fences Requirement: Policy No. 7.2.1 - Residential Design Elements SADC 13 Maximum Height of Fence (Piers) - 2 metres Width of Piers - 0.355 metres Applicant's Proposal: Maximum Height of Fence - 2.7 metres (Gatehouse) (variation of 0.7 metres) Width of Piers - 0.7 metres (variation of 0.345 metres) Design Principles: SPC 13 (i) Street walls and fences are to be designed so that: Buildings, especially their entrances, are clearly visible from the primary street; A clear line of demarcation is provided between the street and development; They are in keeping with the desired streetscape; and Provide adequate sightlines at vehicle access points.
+Summary of Applicant's Justification: "The proposed front fence and gate houses have been designed to reflect and be in keeping with the Art Deco style of the existing units.
+The detailing includes wider piers with fluting to match the proportions of the existing pier detailing on the balconies of the flats.
+The proposed gate houses will hide the bin store that needs to be at the front, provide location for letterboxes and intercoms as well as give cover for visitors and residents to enter.
+The positioning of the gatehouses left and right of the existing units of the existing units shoulder the neighbours existing high brick walls and balance well with having minimal impact to the units.